GEEGABYTE1/Spitha/README.md

 For rendering native data, Spitha works exactly like any React Component.
 It can accept props, API calls, and etc, but with improved efficiency!

-Similarly, for rendering components (i.e., Chakra Styling), just wrap it around a Spitha Component, and your React App will be optimized - it's that simple.
+Similarly, for rendering components (i.e., Chakra Styling), just wrap it around a Spitha Component, and your React App will be optimized - it's that simple!

 Spitha is available for both native React Frameworks as well as Frameworks using Typescript to allow all types of applications to be optimized.